CloudLabsAI-Azure/Admin-in-a-day/02Monitor.md

+# Admin in a day

-# Lab 02-Reporting and Telemetry
+## M02-HOL Reporting and Telemetry

 ### Lab Scenario